Skip to Main Content

 To deposit data, you will need to create an account using the sign-up button.

-View more Scholars Portal Dataverse Video Tutorials
+View more Dataverse Video Tutorials

 UBC has also created some excellent step by step guides here: